rockmanvnx6/RMIT-notes/Programming Technique/Lecture_7.md

 }
 ```

-IF you extends from an abstract class, you need to include its ==abstract method== if any.
+IF you (are not abstract class) and extends from an abstract class, you need to include its ==abstract method== if any.

 And `Cat` also have ==name and age== as inheritance.

+* Abstract class doesn't necessarily need to include its parent's abstract methods.

 ## Interface